jleiv01/school-work/README.md

    -	This is a challenge, and meant to be slightly difficult to understand concepts of Object Oriented Programming
    -	Document your name and date on your program (in comments on the top of main)
    -	Speaking of commenting, they are useful!
 Practice them and use them as reminders for yourself, and for other professors to see them!
+   - For the battle, use a While(True) loop, learn to use continue and break
    -	Use git, it allows you to clone our framework code, and back them up to your own private repos!
 Not familiar?
 Read up on it!
 ACM has some notes on JagSync!

 <h3>Bonuses:</h3>